chrisJuresh/paperWiz/README.md

 You can either run the program with ./paperWiz or put the paperWiz file in your $PATH

-Remeber to change `resw` and `resh` to your main monitors resolutions
+Remeber to change `resw` and `resh` to your main monitors resolutions.

+Set your `smallwallres` to the vertical resolution you would like your wallpapers to be shrunk to (if you specify it).
+I recommend doing [ Vertical resolution of your main monitor / 9 x 7 ]

 ## Usage